Most organization have strategies in place. In my experience, organizations are generally pretty good at strategizing.

 Take it a Step Further

 You’re reading the article and recognize there’s room for improvement, now what?
-It’s time to talk to Dwight for a Free Consultation.
-Book your session today to begin your journey to a higher performing organization.
+It’s time to talk to Dwight for a Consultation.
+Book a 45-minute session today to begin your journey to a higher performing organization.

 The flow of work – both down and across the organization – depends on a framework for doing this work.
 This framework can be thought of as the “rules of the road” for how we work together in an organization.
 The absence of this framework leads to startling disconnects in organizations.